Jimmy Dorsey

 Dorsey’s popularity began to rise after the band began touring the nation in late 1937.
 By then it had settled into a swing groove and had become more consistent.
 As the 1930s approached its end, Jimmy led a solid outfit that had finally cemented its place in the swing pantheon.

-The real story of Morse’s short stay in Dorsey’s band, as related in trade magazines of the time, lies somewhere in-between.
-Morse, most likely 17, a complete unknown even in Dallas, joined Jimmy’s band at the Adolphus Hotel, winning the position over two other better-known vocalists.
-She then returned to New York with the band.
+In 1938, the orchestra backed the Andrews Sisters on several recordings.
+Leighton left as female vocalist in December 1938, replaced by Texan Ella Mae Morse.
+Morse, a complete unknown, auditioned for Dorsey’s orchestra at the Adolphus Hotel in Dallas, winning the position over two other better-known vocalists.
+Though actually 15 years old, Morse claimed to be 19 and left with the band as it made its way to New York.
+Being inexperienced and undisciplined, she didn’t last long.
 Eberly recalls that on one radio program she forgot the lyrics to a song and began to ad lib and on another song she used an alternate set of risqué lyrics that was banned by the network.
-She was out of the band by mid-February 1939.
+She was out of the orchestra by mid-February 1939.

-To replace Morse, Jimmy hired Helen O’Connell, who he had heard singing with Larry Funk’s orchestra.
-O’Connell joined the band on February 20, 1939.
+To replace Morse, Jimmy hired Helen O’Connell, who he had heard singing with Larry Funk’s band.
+O’Connell joined the orchestra on February 20, 1939.
 Though she had limited vocal range, she became popular with the public, scoring several big hits with Dorsey.
 Most famous are her duets with Eberly.
 She was voted best female vocalist in a 1940 Metronome poll and won Billboard magazine’s 1942 college poll for best female band vocalist, having placed second in 1941 and fourth in 1940.
 Eberly himself was one of the most popular male vocalists of his era, regularly placing among the top three in polls, often just below his brother, Ray Eberle, who sang for Miller.
 O’Connell became Dorsey’s longest-serving female singer, staying until February 1943 when she left to start a solo career.
 Kitty Kallen replaced her and continued the tradition of dueting with Eberly.

 Mid-1940s